-2.1 The TNC7 basic
+3.1 The TNC7 basic

 Every HEIDENHAIN control supports you with dialog-guided programming and finely detailed simulation.
-The TNC7 basic additionally offers you graphical or form-based programming so that you can attain the desired results with speed and reliability.
+The TNC7 basic additionally offers you form-based or graphical programming to reach the desired result quickly and easily.

 Software options and optional hardware extensions can be used for flexibly increasing the range of functions and ease of use.